AtlasOfLivingAustralia/ala-metrics-and-impact/README.md

 ```
 python metrics.py INPUT_FILE
 ```
-This will create a `metrics_publications.csv` file with the mtreics for all publications.
+This will create a `metrics_publications.csv` file with the metrics for all publications.